Life & The Cost of Living in Barcelona

 Therefore, the most convenient option is to withdraw money from ATMs with a debit card.
 Barcelona has many ATMs that can be used without having a bank account in Spain.
 In addition, it is useful to have a second (credit) card in case of theft or loss of the debit card.
 It is highly recommended to keep the second card in the safe at the student dorm.

 Bank and savings bank hours: Monday to Friday, from 8am to 2pm.
 In the summer, they are also open on Thursdays until 6pm.

-Barcelona is a well-connected city with an extensive public transport network.
+Barcelona is a well-connected city with an extensive, integrated public transport network.
 There are different ways to get around the city: metro, bus, tram, train and taxi.

 Barcelona offers a wide range of restaurants and bars serving Catalan, Spanish and international meals.
 The city is, without a doubt, a paradise for lovers of good gastronomy.

 One of the most common and cheap ways to eat is the menú del día, a fixed-price menu that includes two courses, a drink and a dessert.
 It always works out better than asking for each dish separately (à la carte).
 The day menu usually costs between €9 and €15.
 Some restaurants also offer this menu for dinner.

 Another typical way to eat is tapas.
 Going for tapas is a pleasant way to share portions of different dishes with friends and, in some areas of Spain, the tradition of free tapas is still maintained.

 Barcelona also has many supermarkets and markets, with stalls selling fruit, vegetables, fish, meat, cheeses, sausages and many other products, which are usually fresh and of good quality.
 The Boquería Market, on the Ramblas, is perhaps the best known, and also the most visited, in the city.